williamgrimes/williamgrimes.github.io/essays/bitcoin_paper_companion.md

     <img src="/images/essay-2/timestamp_server.png" alt="transactions" style="max-width:500px; padding-right:80px;">
 </div>
 </blockquote>
 At this point Satoshi introduces the concept of a chain of timestamped blocks, also known as the blockchain.
 The first work on a cryptographically secured chain of blocks was described in 1991 by Stuart Haber and W. Scott Stornetta for time stamping digital documents.
 The idea here is to group transactions into blocks to verify that a transaction existed at a certain time, in this way we can overcome the double-spending problem by knowing whether coins have already been spent at a certain time, since these blocks are broadcast to the network, and the most recent block on the longest chain accepted as the current state of the ledger.

+The gruesome analogy that comes to mind here is how a kidnapper might use a photo of their victim with that day's newspaper in order to authenticate that as of a certain date given by the publication of a newspaper the victim is still alive.
+Similarly by using a timestampped server we can authenticate that a transaction has been included in a block at a certain time and cannot be made again later.
+These blocks are the heartbeat of the network where information is assimilated on the ledger and a state agreed upon.

 When you sign a transaction and broadcast to the network, it is not immediately assimilated into the blockchain.
 But depending on the transaction fee and load on the network it will be compiled into a block.
 As more blocks are added to the chain the transaction becomes ossified in the history, since it would require increasing proof-of-work to go back and change the record.

 <p id="fn7"><b>Usenet</b>: An early peer-to-peer architecture mentioned in the Bitcoin paper is USENET, a distributed messaging system developed in 1979.
 Users read and post messages (called articles or posts, and collectively termed news) to one or more categories, known as newsgroups.</p>